 - If the valve comes out, use an adjustable spanner to replace it.

-- Once you’ve finished bleeding the radiators, check the pressure of your heating system is okay using your boiler’s instructions.
+- Once you’ve finished bleeding the radiators, you can use your boiler's instructions when checking the pressure of your heating system.

 - If you have double-panel radiators you will need to bleed both panels.